eduNEXT/wp-edunext-marketing-site/readme.txt

 By adding a menu to your Wordpress site that allows users to log in / register to the Open edX site.
 Once the user has logged in, this menu becomes aware of the session and transforms to a user menu with all the options the Open edX user menu has.

 2) At the page / post content level to link posts with courses.
-By adding a Course button to a particular page or post, it can be used as a couse description page, where all the information of the course can be stored and from which the user can access their courses based on the course settings and the learner state.
+By adding a Course button to a particular page or post, it can be used as a course description page, where all the information of the course can be stored and from which the user can access their courses based on the course settings and the learner state.
 This button is added using a shortcode, and it takes care of rendering the correct action depending on the configuration that the course has for that particular user on the Open edX site.

 3) At the static pages level.
-Open edX includes some static pages for things like the Terms of Service, Privacy Policy, etc, but it has very little capabilities for manageing these web contents.
-The integration allows to host this content directly in wordpress and make sure that the trafic going to each of these static destinations reaches the right page.
+Open edX includes some static pages for things like the Terms of Service, Privacy Policy, Honor coude and others, but it has very little capabilities for managing these web contents.
+The integration allows to host this content directly in wordpress and make sure that the traffic going to each of these static destinations reaches the right page.

 Some additional integrations are currently under development.
 If you require a different kind of integration, or professional services to optimize your Open edX platform, contact eduNEXT at https://eduNEXT.co